-Plastic pollution is still piling up and microplastics are everywhere.
-Plastic has a negative impact on human health as well as on the health of other animals and the environment.
+Plastic pollution is still piling up and has a negative impact on health.
 Much of that plastic pollution winds up in the world’s oceans.
 In fact, there are around 269,000 tonnes (269,000,000 kg) of plastic in the ocean, and this figure is growing.
 Put into context, that means 5.25 trillion plastic particles, with concentrations up to 580,000 fragments per square km.

-Contrary to what you may have been led to think, most plastic is not recyclable.
-According to a study conducted by Greenpeace, Coca-Cola alone generates over 100 billion plastic bottles annually and a single plastic bottle can take up to 450 years to degrade.
+Unfortunately, most plastic is not recyclable.
+For example, according to a study conducted by Greenpeace, Coca-Cola alone generates over 100 billion plastic bottles annually and a single plastic bottle can take up to 450 years to degrade.

-The following is a roundup of scientific research into plastic pollution, including microplastics, ocean garbage patches, and environmental and health impacts.
+The following is a roundup of scientific research about plastic pollution, microplastics, ocean garbage patches, and environmental and health impacts.

 Learn More about Plastic Pollution

 Plastic trash is still accumulating in the oceans, but reducing the amount of plastic that gets used and improving surface cleanup technology may yet make a difference.

 Sea turtles may eat plastic found in the ocean because it builds up a layer of microorganisms and smells the same as their food, a new study finds.

 An alternative microplastics is in demand due to the harmful impact these tiny plastic particles have on the environment and human health.

 Countries around the world, both developed and developing, have been grappling with growing piles of plastic waste from overuse of packaging materials, such as those for food and beverages, and single-use plastic tableware.